A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Analysis of sound data from the BNC

 where $\tilde \Delta(x, k)$ is the least distance from $x$ within which there are at least $k$ observations, i.e.\

 A third alternative would be to simply using a fixed bandwidth $ \hbar(x)=h$ for all $x$, but this leads to the problem of oversmoothing in the regions with denser observations, as mentioned above.

-The idea of adjusting the bandwidth on the basis of observation density is well known in non parametric regression \citep[see e.g.][]{fan1995data}, but the difficulty in estimating the bivariate density with a relatively small numbers of observations led us to prefer the use of the distance from the $k$-th nearest neighbour as proxy for the inverse of the density of the observations, this distance being expected to be small in high density regions and large in low density regions.
+The idea of adjusting the bandwidth on the basis of observation density is well known in non-parametric regression \citep[see e.g.][]{fan1995data}, but the difficulty in estimating the bivariate density with a relatively small numbers of observations led us to prefer the use of the distance from the $k$-th nearest neighbour as proxy for the inverse of the density of the observations, this distance being expected to be small in high density regions and large in low density regions.

 The expressions of the bandwidth in \eqref{eq:band-location} and \eqref{eq:band-observation} contain two parameters that need to be chosen: the number $k$ of nearest neighbours to be used to adapt the bandwidth and the global smoothing parameter $h$.
-These can be chosen by cross-validation, as described in the next Section, or by visual inspection of the maps obtained through low-dimensional projection of the estimated field, as is described in Section~\ref{sec:projection-pc}.
+These can be chosen by cross-validation, as described in the next Section.